Combinatorics of $\phi$-deformed stuffle Hopf algebras: General results on summability and duality

 for an arbitrary family of coefficients $(a_i)_{i\in I}\in A^I$.\\ This tool will be used in section (\ref{CCQMM}) to give an analytic presentation of the theorem of Cartier-Quillen-Milnor-Moore in the case when $V=W=\B$ is a bialgebra.

-The most interesting feature of this operation is the interversion of sums.
+The most interesting feature of this operation is the interchange of sums.
 Let us state it formally as a proposition the proof of which is left to the reader. \begin{proposition} Let $(f_i)_{i\in I}$ be a family of elements in $\Hom(V,W)$ and $(I_j)_{j\in J}$ be a partition of $I$ (\cite{B_E} ch II \S 4 n\up{o} 7 Def.
-6), then TFAE\\ i) $(f_i)_{i\in I}$ is summable\\ ii) for all $j\in J$, $(f_i)_{i\in I_j}$ is summable and the family $(\sum_{i\in I_j}f_i)_{j\in J}$ is summable.\\ In these conditions, one has
+6), then, the following statements are equivalent\\ i) $(f_i)_{i\in I}$ is summable\\ ii) for all $j\in J$, $(f_i)_{i\in I_j}$ is summable and the family $(\sum_{i\in I_j}f_i)_{j\in J}$ is summable.\\ In these conditions, one has

-\end{proposition} We derive at once from this the following practical criterium for double sums. \begin{proposition} Let $(f_{\alpha,\beta})_{(\alpha,\beta)\in A\times B}$ be a doubly indexed summable family in $Hom(V,W)$, then, for fixed $\alpha$ (resp. $\beta$) the ``row-families'' $(f_{\alpha,\beta})_{\beta\in B}$ (resp. the ``column-families'' $(f_{\alpha,\beta})_{\alpha\in A}$) are summable and their sums are summable.
+\end{proposition} We derive at once from this the following practical criterium for double sums. \begin{proposition} Let $(f_{\alpha,\beta})_{(\alpha,\beta)\in X\times Y}$ be a doubly indexed summable family in $Hom(V,W)$, then, for fixed $\alpha$ (resp. $\beta$) the ``row-families'' $(f_{\alpha,\beta})_{\beta\in Y}$ (resp. the ``column-families'' $(f_{\alpha,\beta})_{\alpha\in X}$) are summable and their sums are summable.
 Moreover

 \end{proposition}